Rakagami/ATLA_Campaign/Players Part/Rules/Teamwork Moves.md

-**Joining Moves:**
+PROBABLY NEEDS REBALANCING ON THE GO ALL THE TIME **Joining Moves:**
 Benders can combine their abilities to create more powerful or creative effects, guided by the "rule of cool."
 This allows for dynamic and collaborative gameplay that rewards teamwork.